sigmavisions/public_docs/README.md

 | Close     | Closes a window     |

 And of course being able to modify this from vim is even better.

+So far I have not done much more than clone and commit (and push)...